uPVC vs. Wooden Sash Windows: Which is Best?

 Wooden Sash Windows

-Wooden sash windows are often regarded as the epitome of traditional elegance.
+Timber double glazed sash windows are often regarded as the epitome of traditional elegance.
 Timber offers a natural, timeless beauty that can enhance the aesthetic appeal of period properties and contemporary homes alike.
 The texture, grain, and traditional appearance of wood can be difficult to replicate with modern synthetic materials, but our woodgrain foils can easily replicate timber in a range of colours from greys and greens to browns.
+With Quickslide, you can get a reliable supply of authentic wooden sash window replacements with our Legacy uPVC range.

 Energy Efficiency